 - SEO: Factors like backlinks, domain authority, and exact-match keywords heavily influence rankings.

-- LLM Optimization: LLMs prioritize semantic relevance, user intent, and the context of the information provided.
+- LLMO: LLMs prioritize semantic relevance, user intent, and the context of the information provided.

 Our example: